Multiple generalized cluster structures on $D(\text{GL}_n)$: Introduction

 \paragraph{Future work.} As explained in Remark 3.7 in~\cite{plethora}, the authors of the conjecture have already identified generalized cluster structures in type $A$ for any Belavin-Drinfeld data.
 However, there is a lack of tools for producing proofs.
-One new tool was introduced in~\cite{plethora}, which consists in considering birational isomorphisms between different cluster structures and which significantly reduced labor in showing that the upper cluster algebra coincides with the algebra of regular functions.
+One new tool was introduced in~\cite{plethora}, which consists in considering birational quasi-isomorphisms between different cluster structures and which significantly reduced labor in showing that the upper cluster algebra is naturally isomorphic to the algebra of regular functions.
 However, there's yet no better tool for proving the compatibility with a Poisson bracket except a tedious and direct computation.
-There is a hope that the constructed birational isomorphisms might be used for proving log-canonicity as well, but this idea is still under development.
+We hope that the constructed birational quasi-isomorphisms might be used for proving log-canonicity as well, but this idea is still under development.
 Furthermore, Schrader and Shapiro recently in~\cite{schrader2019cluster} have embedded the quantum group $U_q(\sll_n)$ into a quantum cluster $\mathcal{X}$-algebra introduced by Fock and Goncharov in~\cite{fock2006cluster}.
 As noted in~\cite{schrader2019cluster}, one should be able to embed $U_q(\sll_n)$ into a quantum cluster $\mathcal{A}$-algebra in the sense of Berenstein and Zelevinsky~\cite{berenstein2005quantum}, which is suggested by the existence of a generalized cluster structure on the dual group $\SL_n^*$ from~\cite{double}.
-We plan to address the question about $\mathcal{A}$-cluster realization of $U_q(\sll_n)$, as well as the question of existence of other generalized cluster structures on $\SL_n^*$ in our future works.
+We plan to address the question about $\mathcal{A}$-cluster realization of $U_q(\sll_n)$, as well as the question of existence of other generalized cluster structures on $\SL_n^*$ in our future work.

-\paragraph{Organization of the paper.} In Section~\ref{s:back} we recall the main definitions and results from the theories of generalized cluster algebras and Poisson-Lie groups.
-In Section~\ref{s:descr} we describe the initial seed and its properties, as well as state the main results of the paper.
-In Section~\ref{s:regular} we prove that all cluster variables are regular functions, which we then use in Section~\ref{s:complet} to prove that the upper cluster algebra can be identified with the ring of regular functions on $D(\GL_n)$.
-In Section~\ref{s:torpr} we study a naturally occuring global toric action.
-Lastly, in Sections~\ref{s:logcan} and~\ref{s:compb} we show that any extended cluster is log-canonical with respect to the given Poisson bracket.